 Stage One: Get Medical Treatment

 Insurance companies notoriously search for ways to deny your claim or lessen the payout.
-Waiting too long to go to the doctor allows the adjuster to say that your injuries were insignificant or that you might have sustained them elsewhere.
+Waiting too long to go to the experienced injury doctor allows the adjuster to say that your injuries were insignificant or that you might have sustained them elsewhere.
 Going to the emergency room immediately eliminates that issue.

 Additionally, doctors, including chiropractors, specialize in auto injuries.
 They can often bill the auto insurance directly and understand what is needed on your medical record to corroborate your account of the accident.